JulienDiet/Ransomware_Simulation/README.md

 This project simulates a full ransomware attack chain, from the initial infection vector to file encryption and key management.
 It was designed to demonstrate how modern ransomware operates, communicates with a Command & Control (C2) server, and handles cryptographic keys securely.

-The goal of this research is to improve detection mechanisms and incident response strategies by reverse-engineering the offensive workflow.

 ## Key Features

 * **Client-Server Architecture:**